 - Questions for your healthcare team and then the answers you receive for future reference

 - Outcome of your appointments for future reference

 2. Watch your diet.
 It's important that you eat a wholesome diet and get proper nutrition to keep your energy levels up.
-Eating fresh fruits and vegetables, whole-grain foods and lean chicken and fish, while limiting fatty foods and keeping sodium to less than 1500 mg a day, is part of a heart-healthy diet.7 Always check with your healthcare provider before changing any part of your routine.
+Eating fresh fruits and vegetables, whole-grain foods and lean chicken and fish, while limiting fatty foods and salt intake, is part of a heart-healthy diet.7 Always check with your healthcare provider before changing any part of your routine.

 3. Look into appropriate physical activity.
 While certain physical activities may put too much strain on the heart and lungs, many patients benefit from some level of physical activity.
 Talk to your healthcare provider about whether starting or continuing an exercise program is right for you.

 4. Quit smoking.
 People with PAH should not smoke because it may contribute to breathing difficulties caused by PAH.
 Smoking may also cause the already narrowed blood vessels in your lungs to tighten even more—placing more stress on your heart.

 5. Get support.
 There is a network of support available to you that includes medical professionals, family, caregivers and patients like yourself.
 Communicating with and relating to others who are "in your shoes" may help you cope better with your disease.
 Take advantage of support networks.

 6. Learn about working with PAH.
 Having PAH may not mean you have to quit your job.
 Many people continue their careers and are productive employees.
 Still, your disease may affect your ability to perform your job, so talk with your healthcare provider, monitor your on-the-job performance, and be sure to discuss with your employer any changes that need to be made.